 This is relevant whether we are recovering from illness, from injury, working to improve our wellbeing or striving to become the best version of ourselves.

-For this reason, Proactive has adopted the Four Corners of Health approach to underpin the way in which we work with you.
-By helping you to build the knowledge and insight needed to improve your wellbeing, you will have build a platform from which to thrive.
+Our Four Corners of Health approach means we work with you to build the knowledge and insight needed to improve your wellbeing, you will have a platform from which to thrive.